MixPayProtocol/legacy2.developers.mixpay.me/content/guides/assets/quote-assets.md

 ## Quote Assets List

 Quote assets support cryptocurrencies and fiat currencies.
-And the detailed information about payment assets, you can refer this [api](https://developers.mixpay.me/api/assets/quote-assets).
+And the detailed information about payment assets, you can refer to this [api](https://developers.mixpay.me/api/assets/quote-assets).

 ### **Cryptocurrencies**